WayneHoggett-ACG/WayneHoggett-ACG/README.md

-- 👋 Hi, I’m Wayne Hoggett from A Cloud Guru
+- 👋 Hi, I’m Wayne Hoggett from Pluralsight
-- 👀 I’m interested in all things cloud
+- 👀 I’m interested in all things cloud, security, automation and devops
-- 🌱 I’m currently learning Azure, never stop learning!
+- 🌱 Just like you, I’m currently learning, currently focused on Azure.
+Never stop learning!